JieGroup/GenAI/docs/source/quickreview/index.md

 Let's give readers a helpful exercise!
 :::

+{attribution="Source of the quote"}
 >       ADAM could converge faster than SGD because it adjusts the learning rate dynamically for each parameter based on estimates of first and second moments of the gradients.
 ADAM is often easier to tune due to its adaptive nature.
 SGD often leads to better generalization on unseen data.
 So some researchers leverage the fast convergence of Adam in the early phase and switch to SGD in later stages of training.

 ### Deep Learning Frameworks